mbabynames search ✿

 Rain Claire

-Rain means "noble and strong".
+Rain means "abundant blessings from above".
 Claire means "clear, bright".
-The pairing gives the name a layered quality: noble and strong on one side, clear on the other.
+The pairing gives the name a layered quality: abundant blessings from above on one side, clear on the other.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Flowing and rhythmic